Use of Human Subjects (Policy 5050)

 An FWA is an assurance of compliance required and approved by the Department of Health and Human Services (DHHS) Office for Human Research Protections (OHRP) for an institution engaged in human subjects research that is funded or conducted by DHHS.
 Other federal agencies and departments following the Common Rule may rely on the FWA.

 3.2 Human Subject

-Means a living individual about whom a professional or student investigator conducting research obtains data through intervention or interaction with the individual or collects identifiable private information, 45 CFR 46.102 ( F) , Code of Federal Regulations (CFR.), 46.102(f).
+A human subject is a living individual about whom an investigator (professional or student) conducting research obtains data or biospecimens through intervention or interaction with the individual or collects identifiable private information.
 Human subject under United States Food and Drug Administration (“FDA”) regulations includes an individual who is or becomes a participant in research, either as a recipient of a test article or as a control.
-A “subject” may be a healthy human or a patient, 21 CFR 56.102(e).

-“A systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalized knowledge.”
-45 CFR 46.102(d).
+Research is defined as a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalized knowledge.
 Research includes surveys and interviews, behavioral investigations, retrospective reviews of medical information, experiments with blood and tissue, and demonstration and service programs and clinical trials.
-In addition, FDA includes under the definition of reviewable research, any use of a FDA regulated product except for use of a marketed product in the practice of medicine.
-Under this definition of Research, Boise State University includes the collections of historical data and reviewing records, observations, and questionnaires that will be used, shared or published outside the University campus.
+In addition, FDA includes under the definition of reviewable research, any use of an FDA-regulated product except for use of a marketed product in the practice of medicine.
+Under this definition of Research, the University includes the collections of historical data and reviewing records, observations, and questionnaires that will be used, shared, or published outside the University’s campus.

 4. Responsibilities and Procedures